-Within the college are four academic units—the Center for Arts and Entertainment Technologies, the Department of Art and Art History, the Sarah and Ernest Butler School of Music, and the Department of Theatre and Dance.
+Within the college are four academic units—the Department of Art and Art History, the School of Design and Creative Technologies, the Sarah and Ernest Butler School of Music, and the Department of Theatre and Dance.
 Inquiries about a particular unit should be directed to that unit.

 The Visual Arts Center

 The Visual Arts Center (VAC) is a 13,000 square foot gallery space located in the College of Fine Arts.
 We provide a platform for artists, curators, and educators to experiment, test ideas, and take risks.
 We aim to spark generative conversations about art and contemporary society through our exhibitions and public programs that take place throughout the academic year.

 For more information on the VAC's exhibitions and public programs, please visit http://www.utvac.org.

 The mission of Texas Performing Arts is to connect people with performance.
 As the professional arts presenting and producing program at UT, it is one of the largest and most active performing arts centers in the country.
 Hundreds of performances are offered each year, including a season of dance, theater, music, and interdisciplinary productions; the Broadway in Austin series; and the Texas Welcomes series of touring artists.

 Texas Performing Arts venues include Austin’s largest theater–the recently renovated Bass Concert Hall—and the intimate McCullough Theater.
 Behind-the-scenes, enormous fabrication studios provide student makers the opportunity for hands-on creative experiences.

 Every aspect of Texas Performing Arts is a professional learning laboratory for UT Austin students, who receive discounted tickets to season performances, work side-by-side with professional staff and visiting artists, and connect with others through Hook ‘em Arts, a student-led arts advocacy group.